Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/styling-tutorials.md

 6. Customize the look and feel of YUI components by updating presentation.css and skin.css
 7. Customize the look and feel of Aikau components by overriding LESS variables in `<new theme name>.xml`

->**Important:** If you are upgrading to a newer Alfresco Content Services version, and you are using a custom theme, then it is important to make sure that whatever out-of-the-box theme your custom theme is base on (such as Green Theme) has not changed between Alfresco Content Services versions.
+>**Important:** If you are upgrading to a newer Content Services version, and you are using a custom theme, then it is important to make sure that whatever out-of-the-box theme your custom theme is base on (such as Green Theme) has not changed between Content Services versions.
 For example, upgrading from version 5.0 to 5.1 will mean that all the out-of-the-box themes will have an extra `images/logo-entreprise.png` file.
 So if you upgrade to a newer version you will also have to upgrade your custom theme to match.

 **Related Information**: